-Another way for users to receive a SeatGeek promo is by using the site’s referral program, which offers $10 off to existing users if they invite a friend to use SeatGeek for the first time.
-Once that referral uses the $20 promo code, you (the referee) have $10 added into your own account.
+Another way for users to receive a SeatGeek discount is by using the site’s referral program, which offers $10 off to existing users if they invite a friend to use SeatGeek’s website for the first time.
+Once that referral uses the $20 promo code, you (the referee) have $10 added to your own SeatGeek account.

-Is There a Better Way to Save Money on Tickets Other THan SeatGeek?
+Is There a Better Way to Save Money on Live Event Tickets?

 There is, and it’s called TickPick, which was started in 2011 as a response to other ticket marketplaces’ high service fees.
-TickPick customers save an average of 10-15% on every purchase with no codes required, although we do give new customers $10 off!
+TickPick customers save an average of 10% on every purchase over our major competitor with no discount code required, although we do give new customers a discount of $10 off!

-TickPick is the only secondary ticket marketplace that charges absolutely no service fees, saving buyers 10-15% on the same exact tickets they’d find on sites like SeatGeek.
+TickPick is the only secondary ticket marketplace that charges absolutely no service fees, saving buyers 10% on the same seats they’d find on competitor ticketing sites like SeatGeek.
 The vast majority of tickets on all ticket sites (more than 95%) come from the same ticket brokers, but other sites tack on service fees, while TickPick does not.

-If you’ve ever thought that you found a great deal on tickets through SeatGeek, only to find that they’re tacking on upwards of 15% in service fees at checkout, you’ll find comfort in knowing that all tickets on TickPick are without service fees, and the price you see is the price you pay.
-Other sites use this bait-and-switch technique to get users to the checkout page, where they’ll find that those same tickets that may have appeared to be more expensive on TickPick were cheaper in the end.
+If you’ve ever thought that you found a great deal on a sporting event, concert, or theater tickets through SeatGeek, only to find that they’re tacking on upwards of 15% in service fees at checkout, you’ll find comfort in knowing that all tickets on TickPick are without service fees, and the ticket price you see is the price you pay at checkout.
+Other ticket sites use this bait-and-switch technique to get users to the checkout page, where they’ll find that those same tickets that may have appeared to be more expensive on TickPick were cheaper in the end.

 How is TickPick Different Than SeatGeek?